Arqambunkers88/Access-Form-Project/README.md

 ---

+##🚀 How to Install and Run on Your Computer
+* **Download the Project:** git clone https://github.com/yourusername/access-form.git
+* **Setup the Server:** Move the downloaded folder into your local web server folder (for example, the htdocs folder if you are using XAMPP).
+* **Setup the Database:**
+            * Open your browser and go to http://localhost/phpmyadmin/.
+            * Create a new, empty database and name it "access_form".
+            * Click "Import" and upload the access_form.sql file located in the /database/ folder.
+* **Run the Project:** Open your web browser and go to: http://localhost/access-form/

 ## 📁 Project Folder Structure

 Below is the map of all the project files exactly as they are structured.